 Shelton also suggests turning down the heat on your hot tools.

-10. Just like skin, the sun can be harmful for hair.
+- 10. Just like skin, too much sun can be harmful for hair.

 “Stay away from the sun without a hat, it will fade your color,” Collins said.
 “If you’re doing any outdoor activities like hiking or going to the beach, be sure to take cover.”

-Pearl tells his clients to mix conditioner and water together in a spray bottle and to spray the mixture before and after dipping in the pool or ocean water.
+Pearl said he tells his clients to mix conditioner and water together in a spray bottle and to spray the mixture before and after dipping in the pool or ocean water.

 This article was originally published on April 13, 2016 on TODAY.com.